DIPLODOCUS II: Implementation of transport equations and test cases relevant to micro-scale physics of jetted astrophysical sources: Collisions

 Using this weighted sampling approach, the Monte-Carlo estimate for the gain array elements (\esref{eqn: binary gain matrix delta removed} and \eqref{eqn: binary gain term delta removed}) is then given by:

-The Monte-Carlo integration procedure for binary interactions as executed in \texttt{DiplodocusCollisions.jl} is as follows: \begin{itemize}[topsep=0pt,noitemsep] \item Define a scale factor $s$ \item Uniformly sample $N_\text{loss}$ incoming states \item For each incoming state find their locations in phase space, calculate the loss function $L_{\mathfrak{a}\mathfrak{b}\leftarrow\mathfrak{c}\mathfrak{d}}$ and update the corresponding loss array element using \eref{eqn: binary loss matrix MC} \item For each incoming state sample $N_\text{gain}$ sets of outgoing angles $u$ and $\phi$ \item Determine $\rho^*$ and $\tilde{\rho}$; if $\tilde{\rho}$ exists, use this as the base rapidity and scale by $s$ ($\rho=(1+s)\tilde{\rho}$), if not use $\rho^*$ as the base ($\rho=s\rho^*$) \item Evaluate $u_\mathfrak{c},\phi_\mathfrak{c}$, $P(u,\phi,\rho)$ and the gain function $\tilde{G}_{\mathfrak{a}\mathfrak{b}\rightarrow\mathfrak{c}\mathfrak{d}}$ \item Find the locations of the outgoing state in phase space and update the corresponding gain array element using \eref{eqn: binary gain matrix MC} \item Perform the weighted average of gain array elements (if a previous integral estimate exists) \item Repeated with a new value of $s$ to sample a different region of outgoing angle space and hence dependent outgoing momenta. \end{itemize}

-An example of this integration process for inverse-Compton scattering can be seen in \fref{fig: good bad ugly}; different scaling $s$ of the rapidity sample different regions of the outgoing, up-scattered photons momentum (the dependent variable).
+The Monte-Carlo integration procedure for binary interactions as executed in \texttt{DiplodocusCollisions.jl} is as follows: An example of this integration process for inverse-Compton scattering can be seen in \fref{fig: good bad ugly}; different scaling $s$ of the rapidity sample different regions of the outgoing, up-scattered photons momentum (the dependent variable).
 The spectrum (collision rate) of these outgoing photons is then given by a weighted average of these different integration estimates, closely matching the approximated spectrum given by \citet{sarkarDissectingComptonScattering2019}, to within the noise of the Monte-Carlo sampling, which reduces with the number of points sampled.